vmware/Holodeck/docs/index.md

 - **Idempotency:** We know that deploying an entire full stack SDDC deployment can be time consuming.
 We also know that this time can increase even further when performing nested deployments.
 We've all been in a situation where we reach towards the end of the deployment only to realize we missed something minor that causes deployment failure and we have to start all over again.
 To solve this challenge, we've brought in the idempotency feature in Holodeck 9.0.
 We store the state of the holodeck deployment on Holorouter thus allowing users to run the same command used to deploy Holodeck and pick up right where the code failed, eliminating the need to restart entire deployment or proceed manually in case of failure.

 - **Automated Networking:** Assigning VLANs, IP addresses, routes etc for each of your deployments can seem like a daunting task.
 We take this pain away in Holodeck 9.0.
 We use a default CIDR (10.1.0.0/20) and build out the entire networking including DNS mapping for each of your nested hosts and VCF components, entire routing including BGP setup for NSX Edge peering.
 For end users looking to deploy Holodeck in a custom CIDR, we provide the option to bring in your own CIDR of /20 size as an input parameter and we automatically use that to deploy VCF in the CIDR you provide.
+End users also get an option to specify their own VLANs and DNS domain for the Holodeck environment.
+Holodeck uses vcf.lab as the default DNS domain but users can specify a custom DNS domain during deployment.

 - **Built-In PreChecks:** Holodeck 9.0 runs a set of pre-checks when a new deployment is run to ensure everything needed is available such as all the required binaries are available in the right location or not, is the target host reachable etc.